cryptimeleon/subzero/de.upb.crypto.zeroknowledge.parent/de.upb.crypto.zeroknowledge.web/WebRoot/README.md

 0K - Zero Knowledge Compiler
 ============================
 0K is a DSL (domain-specific language) that enables the specification of zero knowledge protocols.
+It is written in Java and uses the [Xtext](https://www.eclipse.org/Xtext/) language development framework.
 This website features a code editor for writing 0K programs, and a compiler to generate a Java project that can execute the protocol described by 0K code.

 0K Syntax